mckinney,dallas,allen,frisco

 • Get adequate amounts of sleep.

-• Seek emotional support from
+• Seek emotional support from friends

-friends and family
+and family

-• Focus on positive aspects of your
+• Focus on positive aspects of your life.

 • Set realistic, attainable goals.

-• Monitor how you think about
+• Monitor how you think about stress and

-stress and reduce and/or change
+reduce and/or change thoughts which

-thoughts which are negative.
+are negative.

 • Identify activities which feel